 Dr. Murphy holds degrees in flute performance from the University of Michigan (B.M., James B. Angell Scholar), Northwestern University (M.M. with honors), and the University of Wisconsin-Madison (D.M.A., music theory minor).
 In addition, she earned a performance certificate while studying in Kent, England at Trevor Wye’s international flute Studio.
 Her other influential teachers include Stephanie Jutt, Mary Stolper, Walfrid Kujala, Amy Porter, Lorna McGhee, and Jeff Zook.

 As part of her dissertation project, Dr. Murphy transcribed 17 pieces from Marin Marais’ Suitte d’un Goût étranger for flute and keyboard.
 She collaborated with pianist Kirstin Ihde on a recording of these intriguing French baroque character pieces, which were released in April 2014.
 Their CD has received airplay on WXXI-FM Rochester and WCRJ-FM Detroit, among others.
-They were interviewed and performed live on Wisconsin Public Radio’s The Midday on August 12, 2014 with host Norman Gilliland.
+They were interviewed and performed live on Wisconsin Public Radio’s The Midday on with host Norman Gilliland.
 Erin was drawn to this work originally written for viola da gamba and continuo because of its suggestive titles (The Dreaming Girl, The Whirlwind, The Conversation), virtuosity, and the composer’s highly detailed ornamentation.
 In August 2014, Erin and Kirstin performed a lecture-recital titled “Transcribing and Performing Marin Marais” at the National Flute Association Convention in Chicago.
 Silver Flute Press has published their edition.
+Other recent radio broadcasts include three “Behind the Music” shows with host Joe Elwell on 91.3 KVLU: The Music of Vivian Fine, Pierrot Plus Percussion Repertoire, and Marin Marais’ Suitte d’un Goût étranger for flute and keyboard.

 From 2006 through 2016 she served on the board of the Chicago Flute Club in various capacities as Director, Vice President, President, Chair of the Board, and Festival Flute Choir and Banquet Chairs.
-Dr. Murphy is also a member of the International Alliance for Women in Music, the National Flute Association, the Musicians Club of Women, and the Texas Music Educators Association.
+Dr. Murphy is also a member of the International Alliance for Women in Music, the National Flute Association, the Musicians Club of Women, the Houston Flute Club, and the Texas Music Educators Association.